 Interestingly, after my research was completed and shared in a published book, “Burnout and Self-Care in Social Work: A Guidebook for Students and Those in Mental Health and Related Professions,” I began to see clearly that my work on burnout among mental health professionals also applied to pain and depletion in the lives of married couples.
 Reasons causing it were comparable, and carefully chosen self-care strategies woven into day to day life also alleviated and prevented it.

 It is important to note, however, that while marital problems can and often does lead to depression, burnout occurs, not from marital problems, but from overload.
 (The primary exception to this is when one takes on far too many activities and responsibilities to avoid facing marital problems.)
 Burnout, however, can and does cause marital difficulties.
-The examples that follow describe understandable reasons for marital burnout and ways to free oneself from its dangers and depletion.
+The examples that follow describe understandable reasons for marital burnout and ways to free oneself from its dangers and depletion with the help of self-care strategies.

 Sylvan and Marian: Wired 24/7 to a demanding and selfish boss

 Here’s how burnout in this couple’s lives ended: Sylvan was an excellent employee, severely underpaid and taken advantage of.
 He would not easily be replaced, and even in a tough job market his skills and work ethic made him highly employable.
-He built the confidence to tell his boss that he needed an assistant who could be available to take some of the stress off him, and that unless calls in the evenings and weekends were of an emergency nature, they would have to wait until the next day or the end of the weekend.
-The strategy worked because of Sylvan’s new found confidence and his employer’s realization that he was not easily replaceable.
-Also, the couple promised themselves and each other a new part of their life together — regular “date nights,” a necessity in married life.
+He built the confidence to tell his boss that he needed an assistant who could be available to take some of the stress off him and that unless calls in the evenings and weekends were of an emergency nature, they would have to wait until the next day or the end of the weekend.

 Stacey and Dave: The toll of compassion fatigue